Jack-Klingenberg/JBLAS_MLP/README.md

 # JBLAS_MLP
 A dependency-less multilayer perceptron framework built using only the linear algebra library JBLAS

-NOTE: This project is far from complete and will be updated periodically to incorporate new functionality.
+NOTE: This project is not yet complete.